bambooforest/IntroDataScience_Fall_2022/3_data/README.md

 Ask me more, if you have questions or it is relevant to your research!
-For example, I have collected a lot of data on endangered languages, which I digitially archive in an attempt to preserve it for future speakers and researchers.
+For example, I have collected a lot of data on endangered languages, which I digitally archive in an attempt to preserve it for future speakers and researchers.

 # Open data